 By following the basic steps on these two pages you will be able to quickly check that your oven is operating correctly.
-Please pay particular attention to the guidance on where to install your oven.
-When unpacking your oven make sure you remove all accessories and packing.
-Check to make sure that your oven has not been damaged during delivery.
+Please pay particular attention to the guidelines on where to install your oven.
+When unpacking your oven make sure you remove all accessories and packing materials.
+Check to make sure that your oven has not been damaged during shipping.

-Unpacking &Installing
+Unpacking & Installing

 Unpack your oven and place it on a flat level surface.
+Check carefully for any signs of damage.